Permanent life insurance can offer your family protection. You might not like thinking about it, but it's an important part of providing security.

 "Some whole life insurance policies pay dividends that can increase your cash value and death benefit above the guaranteed minimum interest rate," says Finneran.

-While you should always make sure you are buying life insurance from a reliable provider, doing your due diligence becomes even more important when you choose a permanent life insurance company.
+While you should always make sure you're buying life insurance from a reliable provider, doing your due diligence becomes even more important when you choose a permanent life insurance company.

 Permanent life insurance also requires sales charges that are deducted from your premium, administrative fees, a mortality risk charge and fund management fees.
 You may be charged a surrender fee if you cash in your policy during a certain initial period of time, such as 10 or 20 years.